dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 To query your dbt metrics in an integrated partner tool, you need to [set up the dbt Semantic Layer](/docs/use-dbt-semantic-layer/setup-dbt-semantic-layer#set-up-dbt-semantic-layer) in dbt Cloud to connect with your integration tool:

 1. In your dbt Cloud account, go to **Account Settings** and then **Service Tokens** to create a new [service account API token](docs/dbt-cloud-apis/service-tokens).
-    * Permissions for service account tokens depend on your integration tool of choice.
-Review the [integration partners documentation](https://www.getdbt.com/product/semantic-layer-integrations) to clarify what permission sets you need.
+    * Assign permissions to service account tokens depending on the integration tool you choose.
+You can review the [integration partner documentation](https://www.getdbt.com/product/semantic-layer-integrations) to determine the permission sets you need to assign.
 2. You won't be able to see your token again so we recommend you copy it somewhere safe.
 3. Go to **Deploy** and then **Environment**, and select your **Deployment** environment.
 4. In the upper right of the page, click **Settings** and then **Edit**.